pushsecurity/saas-attacks/README.md

 # SaaS attack techniques

+This repository is a collection of SaaS-specific attack techniques.
+It is intended to be a resource for security researchers, red/blue teams, and penetration testers to learn about and share SaaS attack techniques.

 > Quick note: we wanted to start sharing as early as possible, so this is very much a work in progress.
 Hopefully there is enough to see the shape of things to come, but no doubt there are gaps - we'll be filling them in over the coming weeks and months.
 If you can help fill in some references, add examples, or point us to missing techniques - please open an issue (or even a PR)!
 We'll be very sure to credit you.

+## The SaaS attacks matrix

+We’ve taken inspiration from the MITRE Att&ck framework (certainly intended as the sincerest form of flattery), but wanted to make a conscious break away from the endpoint-focused Att&ck techniques and instead focus on techniques that are SaaS-first.
+In fact, none of these techniques touch endpoints or customer networks - so we’re calling them networkless attacks.

 | Reconnaissance | Initial Access | Execution | Persistence | Privilege Escalation | Defense Evasion | Credential Access | Discovery | Lateral Movement | Exfiltration |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |